 Alternatively, you can go to a Fenway landmark, Boston’s culinary delight Time Out Market.
 Try an haute couture donut at Union Square Donut.

-Once you’re fueled up, visit one of the two most splendid museums in the Fenway area — the Museum of Fine Arts and the Isabella Stewart Gardner Museum.
 I love both, but am especially partial to the incredibly unique Gardner Museum, which has an outstanding in situ collection of Renaissance art set amid a Venetian style palace.

 When you’re done museum-ing, cross the verdant Back Bay Fens Park and head to the Back Bay neighborhood.
 When strolling though the fens, you can stop and smell the roses at Victoria Garden and Kelleher Rose Garden.